colin-JM/Weather/README.md

 website to be viewed from a large screen, and eventually will work around to making it optomized for mobile-liked devices.
 Future projects to expand on would be a Chrome Extensions and/or App.
 This project is not generating revenue and is just being used to build my skills.
 I hope you enjoy!
+###Live Build Website
+You can view the live website on my repl page here:
+> (weather.colinjm.repl.co)[https://weather.colinjm.repl.co/]
+`The website may not be live if it hasn't been opened recently by me.
+In addition, mobile viewing is not supported as of 1/10/2023.`
 ## What's going on here?
 This project is currently using two APIs, [Open-Meteo](https://open-meteo.com/) for weather data and [Big Data Cloud](https://www.bigdatacloud.com/) for reverse geocoding.
 I am extremely thankful for these services as